What Is NewPipe?

 - No Google account features (history sync, recommendations)

-- May break when YouTube changes its website
+- Can break when YouTube changes its website

 - No cast support